legrisch/statamic-graphql-thumbnails/README.md

 # GraphQL Thumbnails for Statamic CMS

-This little Statamic addon provides a useful `thumbnail` field on all `AssetInterface` fields taking an argument `width` to return a thumbnail with the defined width.
+This little Statamic addon provides a useful `thumbnail` field on all `AssetInterface` fields taking the arguments `width`, `height` and `fit` to return an absolute thumbnail url.

 ## Installation